HollerLondon/sfImagePoolPlugin/README.md

 #### 1. Add sfImagePool to MooEditable text areas

-To add a HTML editor (see _Requirements_) with image pool for image insertion, use the following method (or take the code in the method and amend to it) - in the form class
+To add a HTML editor (see _Requirements_) with image pool for image insertion, use the following method (or take the code in the method and amend to it) - in the form class.
+It requires the extensions' javascripts and stylesheets to be included in form

     class MyModelForm extends BaseMyModelForm
     {